Former Students

 Go to the federal student loans website by visiting https://studentaid.gov/.
 At this site, you can complete "loan exit counseling" and view "repayment calculators."

 There are many different criteria including if you transfer credits to another school to complete your degree, and if you were enrolled at the closed school within 120 days of its closure.
+The following link to the federal student aid site has information for students.
+It answers many different questions a student may have:

 https://studentaid.gov/manage-loans/forgiveness-cancellation/closed-school